DAC Lucy D'Orsi discusses criminal use of drones

 This is an exciting area of police work and our progress is gaining speed as we work closer with industry and scientists to develop groundbreaking solutions to this threat.

-National Police Chiefs' Council Lead for Criminal use of Unmanned Aerial Systems (Drones) DAC Lucy D'Orsi
+National Police Chiefs' Council Lead for Criminal use of Unmanned Aerial Systems (Drones) CC Lucy D'Orsi